Kuwait–United Arab Emirates relations

 The United Arab Emirates has an embassy in Kuwait City, and Kuwait maintains an embassy in Abu Dhabi and a consulate-general in Dubai.
 Both countries are part of the Gulf Cooperation Council, Arab world, and Middle East region and share close cultural ties.

-Diplomatic Relations
+Diplomatic relations

-Gulf war
+Gulf War

 Following the invasion of Kuwait, the United Arab Emirates condemned the Iraqi aggression, supported Kuwaiti independence and rapidly opened all of its airports for coalition use.
-Additionally, ports and shipyards facilities in the UAE were made available for the deployment of coalition forces.
+Additionally, ports and shipyard facilities in the UAE were made available for the deployment of coalition forces.
 The UAE Armed Forces participated in the coalition with an army battalion along with a squadron of Dassault Mirage 5 and Mirage 2000.
-6 Emirati troops were killed in action.
+Six Emirati troops were killed in action.